 Congratulations: You scored a job interview!
+Now what?

 Prepare for your job interview carefully to make the most of your opportunity.
 Impress your employer in your job interview using these 5 interview tips: